benoitkugler/webrender/README.md

 From the lower level to the higher level, this module has the following structure :

-- the `css` package provides a CSS parser, with property validation and a CSS selector engine (`selector`).
+- the `css` package provides a CSS parser, with property validation and a CSS selector engine (`css/selector`).

 - the `svg` package implements a SVG parser and renderer, supporting CSS styling.